 Iris versicolor, the blue flag or American water iris, is another popular species.
 It is slightly larger than Iris laevigata, but more vigorous, not fussy about soil, and easier to grow.
 The flowers are smaller but more numerous, and there are various garden cultivars in unusual shades of pink, blue, purple, and yellow.

 Iris fulva, the tawny iris or American copper iris, is less well known in the UK than any of the other species.
-It is easy to grow, not fussy about soil, and not too tall, but has a less compact growth habit.
-It produces copper-red flowers that are a really unusual colour, hard to find anywhere else.
-It has much more slender, arching foliage than the other irises, with many flowers on each stem.
+It produces copper-red flowers that are a really unusual colour, hard to find anywhere else in the water garden.
+It is easy to grow, not fussy about soil, and not too tall, but has a less compact growth habit, with much more slender, arching foliage than the other irises, and many flowers on each stem.
 The overall look is more delicate and exotic than any of the other species.
-A garden cultivar exists which has pure yellow flowers.
+A garden cultivar exists which has pure yellow flowers ('Marvell Gold').

 In recent years, a group of water irises known as Louisiana Irises have appeared in UK nurseries, since they produce really gorgeous blooms.
 However, although they look captivating in the plant catalogue, in our experience they invariably perform poorly in our climate.
 Therefore we do not currently grow any of these.